Iancheung228/Iancheung228.github.io/_posts/2024-08-25-causal_inf_notes.md

 when talking about Effect modification, dependent on effect measure

-Stratified analysis is the natural way to identify effect modification.
-To see if V is a modifier, we compute the average causal effect of A on Y, for each stratum of V. Again, we can do this in both marginally exchangible studies or conditionally exchangible study.

 one thing to note is even if we found V (nationality) modifies effect of heart transplant A on risk of death Y, we DO NOT know the causal mechanism involved in the effect modification.
 Thus the term effect modification by V doesnt necessarily imply V plays a causal role in the modification of the effect.
+In our example, it is possible that nationality is simply a marker for the causal factor that is truly responsible for the modification of effect.

 This contrasts with interaction, which DOES attribute a causal role to the variables involved.